Catchment areas are geographic regions where water drains to a common water body. They cover a variety of landscapes and land use including:

 We're also investigating the impact of contaminants such as pharmaceuticals on the water environment.
 We're developing whole-system approaches, building on life-cycle assessment and costing, industrial ecology and GIS to generate novel ways to do this.

-To prevent pollution, we need to bridge the communication gap between the source of waste and the end of its journey.
+We must bridge the communication gap between the source of waste and the end of its journey to prevent pollution.
 We're working to bring together those at the source, such as pharmaceutical companies or farmers, with the water utilities responsible for treating the water.
-The new practices we develop will inform and benefit water utilities and others interested in the whole water cycle, such as citizens and water regulators.
+Our new practices will inform and benefit water utilities, citizens and water regulators.